zombodb/zombodb/INSTALL.md

 index.query.bool.max_clause_count: 1000000
 ```

-Dynamic scripting must **not** be disabled, and the bulk threadpool increased because ZomboDB multiplexes against the ```_bulk``` endpoint.
+Dynamic scripting must **not** be disabled.
+The bulk threadpool must be increased because ZomboDB multiplexes against the `_bulk` endpoint.

-The last two settings can be turned up or down (```http.max_content_length``` must be at least 8192kB), but are good defaults.
+The last two settings can be turned up or down (`http.max_content_length` must be be greater than 8192kB), but are good defaults.

 Finally, restart the node.
 Repeat for every "client" node in your cluster.

 # Upgrading

-Upgrading to a new version of ZomboDB basically involves repeating the installation steps above.
+Upgrading to a new version of ZomboDB basically involves repeating the installation steps above, possibly first removing the existing `zombodb` Linux package.

-When upgrading the Postgres extension (```zombodb.so```) it's a good idea to make sure the database has no active connections and that you immediately run:
+When upgrading the Postgres extension (`zombodb.so`) it's a good idea to make sure the database has no active connections and that you immediately run:

 ```
 ALTER EXTENSION zombodb UPDATE;